 At K2, we teach with a flipped classroom model: you learn, complete assignments, and resolve issues on your own.
 If you have any questions, you can also message a Teaching Assistant through our online platform.

-During your weekly video-call sessions, you'll learn about more complex concepts.
+During your regular mentor sessions, you'll learn about more complex concepts.
 Your mentor will work with you to develop the best practices of data science and help you through any complicated problems.
 Feel free to seek professional advice or discuss your progress with your mentor.
 Your mentor will be there to encourage and help you every step of the way.

 Above all, your mentor is committed to your success.
 Trust your mentor, and you’ll go far!